-Actress Zsa Zsa Gabor dies at age 99: media reports
+Actress Zsa Zsa Gabor dies at age 99

-Actress Zsa Zsa Gabor, who parlayed beauty, diamond-studded glamor and nine marriages into a long celebrity career, died on Sunday, Variety and other media outlets reported, She was 99.
+Actress Zsa Zsa Gabor, who parlayed beauty, diamond-studded glamor and nine marriages into a long celebrity career, died on Sunday.
+She was 99.

-Ed Lozzi, a publicist for Gabor, told Variety that the Hungarian-born actress, who would have turned 100 in February, passed away at her home on Sunday afternoon.
-No additional information about her death was available, and Lozzi could not be reached immediately.
+Edward Lozzi, who was a longtime publicist for Gabor, said the Hungarian-born actress passed away at her Los Angeles home after years of decline and illness.
+She would have turned 100 in February.

 Gabor, by most accounts, had a personality that generally outshone her acting skills.
 Her bubbly demeanor and looks helped land her a string of wealthy husbands.
 She had a penchant for calling everyone "dah-ling" in her thick Hungarian accent.
 Along with her two sisters, Eva and Magda, she became a fixture on Hollywood's social circuit in her prime.